MichaelBell/tinyQV/README.md

 ## QSPI memory interface

 Use flash in continuous read mode.
 Writes to flash not supported.
 TinyQV expects the flash to be in continuous read mode when the core is started.
 Bizarrely the datasheet doesn't seem to specify how to use continuous read mode - you have to look at W25Q80 instead, but this part is used with RP2040 and works (and it does mention continuous read in the overview), so I assume this is just a weird oversight.
 The magic value for bits M7-M0 is 0xA0.
+TinyQV expects the flash to be in continuous read mode when started.

 In continuous read mode a QSPI read can be initiated with a 12 cycle preamble (6 cycles for the 24-bit address, 2 cycles for the mode, 4 dummy cycles).